 Feng Shui is a Chinese tradition going back thousands of years.
-It is most associated with the Daoist tradition as it concerns itself with harmonization with nature.
+It is closely associated with the Daoist tradition as it concerns itself with harmonization with nature.
 Feng Shui consultants are still used in China and elsewhere to advise on correct positioning and alignment of new buildings as well as layout of houses and gardens.

 As Feng Shui is literally translated as wind 风 fēng and water 水 shuǐ its elemental origins are evident.
 The principle is sound enough; position everything for maximum harmony.
 A house should be oriented to catch the sun and avoid cold drafts.
 However, in its more ludicrous pronouncements, it advocates such things as the importance of keeping a toilet seat down.
 It is the mixture of common sense and the absurd that has made Feng Shui a source of ridicule in the recent past.

 All this theory goes back at least 2,000 years to the Han dynasty, Emperor Wudi amongst others held great belief in the system; for example he timed the most propitious day to launch military campaigns based on Feng Shui.
 Each dynasty had an element associated with it, and the current 'element' determined the color of court uniforms and even the key note of court music.
 This is why an understanding of Feng Shui is needed to understand the details of Chinese history.
 For example the reason the Yellow Turban rebels in the Han dynasty chose yellow was that the destruction cycle of elements meant yellow should be able to conquer the ruling Han dynastic color of red.
 Imperial officials used to change the color of their clothes on the change of season to match the cycle of elements, its influence was all pervasive.

 |Fire||火 huǒ||Red||Early Summer||South||Goat||7||bitter|